tytydraco/yessleep/out/My_Twin_Brother_the_Parasite.md

 As gnarly as the creature was, I followed the doctors’ advice and took him home.
 I even named him Roger.
 At first, I didn’t know what to do with him, so I placed him on my nightstand.

-Neither the doctors nor I knew what to do with Roger, but they told me to feed him like I would a goldfish.
-So twice daily, I sprinkled crushed nutrients into his glass jar and observed Roger's eating habits.
+The doctors told me to feed Roger like I would a goldfish.
+So twice daily, I sprinkled crushed nutrients into his glass jar and observed his eating habits.

 The first two days were uneventful, and Roger didn’t touch his food.
 Then, just as I was about to give up, Roger opened his eyes.

 I pressed my face against the jar, eyeing my twin like a ghoulish science experiment.
 I poked and tapped at the jar, studying Roger and taking notes.

-One day, Roger pushed to the surface and gobbled the crushed food.
+One day, Roger pushed to the surface and gobbled the food.
 Then, he turned to me and smiled.
-He even had a full set of adult teeth.
+He even had a full set of teeth.

 I gasped, then jumped back.